 Seven options are available for the Bachelor of Science degree in Biology: general biology, biology education, plant biology, ecology/evolutionary biology, entomology, pre-physical therapy/pre-occupational therapy/pre-physician assistant, and basic medical sciences.
-Each option includes a common core curriculum plus additional specialized courses.
+Each option includes a common core curriculum, plus additional specialized courses.
 The general biology option provides broad training in the life sciences, particularly for students seeking to continue in professional or graduate school.
 The biology education option is particularly suitable for students who would like to teach biology at the high school level.
 The plant biology option is available for students with a special interest in plants and serves students who would like careers in plant sciences or to pursue graduate studies.
 The ecology/evolutionary biology option provides a concentration on ecological and evolutionary biology to address interests in such fields as environmental and wildlife biology.
 The entomology option is available for students who wish to focus on insect biology.
 The pre-physical therapy/pre-occupational therapy/pre-physician assistant option is designed for students who would like to pursue studies in physical therapy, occupational therapy, or physician assistant programs.
 The basic medical sciences option supports students who aim for a career in the health fields, including professional training in medicine, dentistry, and pharmacy.
-This degree has two plans of study (Plan A or Plan B).
-Either will help students to meet the requirements for admission to medical, dental, or pharmacy schools, or other health science professional programs.
-Plan A students have a primary concentration of biological sciences and a secondary concentration in chemistry.
-Plan B requires courses from three unrelated areas of biological sciences (biology, molecular bioscience, and neuroscience).
-Students will work with their academic advisor in the School of Biological Sciences to plan individual courses of study.
+This degree will help students to meet the requirements for admission to medical, dental, or pharmacy schools, or other health science professional programs.
+Student work with their academic advisor in the School of Biological Sciences to plan individual courses of study.